 For the vitrified sample, a strong preferential orientation of holo-PDE6 on the carrier grid surface was observed, and we found ourselves unable to prevent this by surface modifications of the grid.
-Assuming that the known C-terminal lipid-modifications were responsible for this preferential orientation, we generated a lipid-free PDE6 by limited trypsination of PDE6 (tPDE6; see above).
-For this sample, holey carbon grids (Quantifoil) were covered with an additional thin carbon support film and glow-discharged prior to use. tPDE6 were supplemented with 1% CHAPS (3-[(3-Cholamidopropyl)dimethylammonio]-1-propanesulfonate), applied to the grid and vitrified using a Vitrobot plunger (FEI).
+Assuming that the known C-terminal lipid-modifications were responsible for this preferential orientation, we generated a lipid-free PDE6 (tPDE6) by limited trypsination of PDE6 (see Materials and methods for details).
+For this sample, holey carbon grids (Quantifoil) were covered with an additional thin carbon support film and glow-discharged prior tPDE6 supplemented 1% CHAPS to use. were with (3 - [(3 -Cholamidopropyl)dimethylammonio]-1-propanesulfonate), applied to the grid and vitrified using a Vitrobot plunger (FEI).
 Transmission images were collected on a Tecnai G2 Spirit microscope (FEI) equipped with an Eagle 2k CCD camera (FEI) at 42,000x magnification using the Leginon system [4].
-1,143 micrographs were collected at an acceleration voltage of 120 kV with a defocus range of -1 to -5 μm.
+1,143 micrographs were collected at an acceleration voltage of 120 kV with a defocus range of -1 to -5 μ m.
 The pixel-size at the object plane corresponds to 2.6 Å/pixel.